-THE INK WE USE AT OUR SHOP:
+THE INK WE USE AT OUR SHOP

-• Is made of organic pigments, deionized water and hamamelis water.
+The inks that we use at Ink & Water are made of organic pigments, deionized water and hamamelis water.

-• Is free of animal by-products and is vegan.
+• Free of animal by-products and vegan.

-• Is not tested on animals.
+• Are not tested on animals.

-• Pigments are regularly evaluated for testing.
+• Pigments that are regularly evaluated for testing.

-• Cooperates with all regulations.
+• In cooperation with all current regulations.

 Inks may sometimes have a mild scent!
 This is because we only use organic pigments and sometimes nature has a scent.
 We do not use additives to hide the occasional scent - it wouldn't be natural if we did.